raejohnston/raejohnston/_posts/2023-02-15-ABC-of-UX:-A-is-for-affordance.md

 title: ABC of UX
 subtitle: A is for affordance
 ---
 An affordance is a design characteristic that suggests to the user how a particular element might be used.
 Affordances are everywhere in the physical world – for example, when you approach a door the placement of the hinges and the shape of the handle help you to guess whether you need to pull or push.
-The term ‘affordance’ was coined, or at least popularised, by Donald Norman in his book The design of everyday things.
+The term ‘affordance’ was coined, or at least popularised, by Donald Norman in his book '*The Design of Everyday Things*'.

-They’re also often misplaced – how many times have you pulled at a door because the handle looked ‘pull-y’?
+They’re also often misplaced – how many times have you fruitlessly pulled at a push door, because the handle looked ‘pull-y’?
 The phenomenon is so common that there’s a whole subreddit devoted to ‘Norman Doors’.

 ![Baffling door handle](/assets/img/normandoor.PNG)